Skip to main content

 Prompt Injection Resistance

-Scraped pages cannot influence the agent because:
+Scraped pages cannot influence the agent:

 1. AI is not in the crawl loop: Scrapy runs without LLM inference